Revisiting Transferable Adversarial Images: Systemization, Evaluation, and New Insights: Systemization of Related Work

 The current CNN models are commonly learned towards high prediction accuracy but with much less attention given to transferable representations.
 Several recent studies find that adversarial training could yield a model that better transfers to downstream tasks, although it inevitably trades off the accuracy of a standard model in the source domain~\cite{salman2020adversarially,deng2021adversarial,utrera2021adversarially}.
 This finding encourages researchers to explore how to refine the surrogate model to improve the transferability of attacks.
 In terms of the formulation, the gradient calculation in Equation~\ref{eq:pgd} becomes:

 where $f'$ demotes a refined version of the original model $f$.

 The underlying assumption of surrogate refinement is a smooth surrogate model leads to transferable adversarial images.
-To this end, existing studies have explored three different ways, in which a standard model is modified in terms of training procedures~\cite{springer2021little,zhang2021early,yang2022boosting} and architectural designs~\cite{guo2020backpropagating,wu2020skip,zhang2021backpropagating,zhu2021rethinking}.
+To this end, existing studies have explored three different ways, in which a standard model is modified in terms of training procedures~\cite{springer2021little,zhang2021early,yang2022boosting} and architectural designs~\cite{guo2020backpropagating,wu2020skip,zhang2021backpropagating,zhu2021rethinking,ren2025improving}.
 Specifically, in terms of training procedures, using an adversarially-trained surrogate model is helpful since robust features are known to be smoother than non-robust features~\cite{ilyas2019adversarial}.
 Similarly, early stopping~\cite{zhang2021early} or training with soft annotations~\cite{yang2022boosting} are also shown to yield a smoother model.
 In terms of architectural designs, it is helpful to replace the non-linear, ReLU activation function with a smoother one~\cite{guo2020backpropagating,zhang2021backpropagating,zhu2021rethinking}.
-For ResNet-like architectures, backpropagating gradients through skip connections is shown to result in higher transferability than through residual modules~\cite{wu2020skip}.
+For ResNet-like architectures, backpropagating gradients through skip connections can lead to higher transferability compared to residual modules~\cite{wu2020skip}.
 This line of research also leads to rethinking the relation between the accuracy of the surrogate model and the transferability~\cite{zhang2021early,zhu2021rethinking}.